Skip to main content

 Concepts

-Here are some concepts which lays out the fundamentals of Formulas.
-See subsequent sections for more information.
+Here are some core concepts that lay out the fundamentals of Formulas.
+See later sections for more information.

 • Expression

 Formula expression is a string that you enter.
-It must be syntactically correct otherwise, it will be errored out either during the parsing or evaluation phase.
-Expressions are built using operators, functions, and variables.
+It must be syntactically correct adhering the expression rules otherwise you will get an error either during the parsing or evaluation phase.
+Expressions are built using literals, operators, functions, and variables.

 • Data Type

 Every variable that you refer in a formula is of a particular type.
-Sometimes the value must be in correct data type for it to work with particular operators or functions.
+Most of the functions are designed to auto-convert the value to the appropriate type, but sometimes the value must be in the correct data type for it to work with particular operators or functions.
+So check your variable data type if you are not getting the output you are expecting.

 • Literals

-These are constant values that you specify in expressions which doesn't change from execution to execution.
+These are constant values that you specify in expressions which don't change from execution to execution.
+For ex., string literals or boolean literals, etc.,

-Variables are runtime data that you can refer.
-List of available variables in an expression depends on the context where formula is being executed.
+Variables are runtime data that you feed into the formula and refer using evaluation of an expression.
+The list of available variables in an expression depends on the context where the formula is being executed.

 • Temp Variables